SV Mandalay

-The SV Mandalay is a three-masted schooner measuring 163.75 ft pp, with a wrought iron hull.
+SV Mandalay is a three-masted schooner measuring 163.75 ft pp, with a wrought iron hull.
 It was built as the private yacht Hussar (IV), and would later become the research vessel Vema, one of the world's most productive oceanographic research vessels.
 The ship currently sails as the cruising yacht Mandalay in the Caribbean.

 E.F.
 Hutton's luxury yacht, Hussar IV

 Hussar (IV) was designed by Cox & Stevens and built in 1923 by Burmeister & Wain in Copenhagen for E. F. Hutton and his wife Marjorie Merriweather Post.
 The 585-ton luxury yacht had an iron-hull and represented the epitome of maritime luxury and glamour in her class.
 Interiors were designed by William Baumgarten & Co of New York, the first American firm to do the interior decoration of a ship abroad.
 Upon her completion in Denmark King Christian X was invited to inspect the ship prior to its maiden crossing to New York.
 It was one of the fastest yachts, breaking the transatlantic record in 10 days, 21 hours.
 The yacht was affiliated with the New York Yacht Club, and spent the winters in the Florida Keys with frequent guests such as actress Billie Burke and Broadway impresario Florenz Ziegfeld, a fellow New Yorker whom Hutton liked to deep sea fish with.